gustavoisensee/app-timer-api/README.md

-# App timer api
+# My finances api

-This is the RESTful api in nodejs with mongodb which provides information to app-timer.
+This is the RESTful api in nodejs with mongodb which provides information to my-finances app.

 ## Pre requirements to run the project